-As you heard earlier, FASD is an umbrella term for disorders which can be caused when a pregnant woman drinks alcohol.
+Im sure you are aware that FASD is an umbrella term for disorders which can be caused when a pregnant woman drinks alcohol.
 If a woman drinks while she is pregnant, the alcohol, no matter how much or how little, crosses the placental barrier and circulates through the baby's system.